Kotlin/dokka/README.md

 ### CLI

-It is possible to run Dokka from command line without having to use any of the build tools, but it's more difficult to set up and for that reason is not covered by this Quickstart guide.
+It is possible to run Dokka from command line without having to use any of the build tools, but it's more difficult to set up and for that reason it is not covered by this Quickstart guide.

 Please consult [documentation for command line runner](https://kotlin.github.io/dokka/1.7.20/user_guide/applying/cli/) to learn how to use it.